 Built in 1996, the 102,000-square-foot convention center is attached to the Macon Marriott City Center Hotel and the Macon Centreplex Coliseum (built in 2010).
-The center can host gymnastics, dance, and cheerleading, and easily expand its footprint for volleyball and basketball.
+The center can host gymnastics, dance, and cheerleading, and easily expand its footprint for volleyball and cornhole.

 Luther Williams Field